pg-spot-ops/pg-spot-operator/docs/README_development.md

 ./scripts/aws/delete_all_operator_tagged_objects.sh yes
 ```

-A third option for local Docker convenience, to avoid a restart with different env. inputs, is to create a dummy "destroy
+A third option for local Docker convenience, to avoid a restart with different inputs, is to create a dummy "destroy file"
-file" in the container that signals instance shutdown:
+inside the container that signals instance shutdown:

 ```commandline
 docker run ...